Chinese room: Robot and semantics replies: finding the meaning

 As far as the person in the room is concerned, the symbols are just meaningless "squiggles."
 But if the Chinese room really "understands" what it is saying, then the symbols must get their meaning from somewhere.
 These arguments attempt to connect the symbols to the things they symbolize.
 These replies address Searle's concerns about intentionality, symbol grounding and syntax vs. semantics.

 Robot reply

 Suppose that instead of a room, the program was placed into a robot that could wander around and interact with its environment.
 This would allow a "causal connection" between the symbols and things they represent.
 Hans Moravec comments: "If we could graft a robot to a reasoning program, we wouldn't need a person to provide the meaning anymore: it would come from the physical world."

 Searle's reply is to suppose that, unbeknownst to the individual in the Chinese room, some of the inputs came directly from a camera mounted on a robot, and some of the outputs were used to manipulate the arms and legs of the robot.
 Nevertheless, the person in the room is still just following the rules, and does not know what the symbols mean.
 Searle writes "he doesn't see what comes into the robot's eyes."
-(See Mary's room for a similar thought experiment.)